stolostron/multicluster-global-hub/doc/dev-preview.md

 ![Grafana Security Violations Dashboard](./images/rhacs-global-hub-dashboard.png)

-The integration requires one ACM Global Hub setup, with at least two ACM Managed Hubs and one RHACS _Central_ instance running inside each of the ACM Managed Hubs.
+The integration requires one ACM Global Hub setup, with at least one ACM Managed Hub and one RHACS _Central_ instance running inside each of the ACM Managed Hubs.
 Each RHACS _Central_ instance needs to manage at least one cluster, otherwise there will be no violations to report and the dashboard will be empty.